 - Honesty is the best policy: Be honest with every question that you answer, no matter what is being asked of you.
-Not being truthful on an application will start you off on the wrong foot with a potential employer because most of the time the company will be able to discover items about you regardless of whether you express them.
+Not being truthful on an application will start you off on the wrong foot with a potential employer.
+Most of the time the company will be able to discover facts about you whether you tell them or not.

-- Prepare information: Gather any information that you may need prior to filling out any papers.
+- Prepare your information: Gather any information that you may need before filling out any forms.
 You may find that having details about a previous employer or references can be extremely helpful.

-- Know your facts: make sure that you have all of your contacts' details that you are dealing with in your application process.
-If you have questions during your time with the company you are applying to, a business card from the HR department can go along way.
+- Know your facts: make sure that you have all of your contacts' details that you are interacting with during the application process.
+If you have questions about the company to which you are applying, a business card from the HR representative can go along way.

 - Dig up your documentation: Keep personal documents such as a driver's license or a birth certificate handy because you will need these at some point.
 Get answers to questions about social media and your employment search.

-As you sit down and get ready to fill it in and answer the questions, there are a few details to take note of.
+As you sit down, getting ready to answer the questions on the form, there are a few details of which to take note.

-- Read thoroughly: Do not skim the application, read it completely even if you believe you already know what it says.
-Not following directions or skipping items can make you appear lazy or uneducated.
+- Read thoroughly: Don't skim through the application, read it completely even if you believe you already know what it says.
+Not following directions or skipping items can make you appear lazy or unable to follow instructions.

 - Practice makes perfect: For a paper version practice filling out the actual paper by obtaining an extra copy and completing it as a test run.
-After this is finalized correctly, neatly fill out a final version by legibly copying the information from the test paper to the real copy.
-A similar method can be used for an online form by first writing your answers on a piece of paper then when you are sure they are satisfactory entering them into the form fields.
+After you correctly finalize the test copy neatly fill out the final version by legibly copying the information from the test copy to the real one.
+A similar method can be used for an online form by first writing your answers on a piece of paper.
+Then, when you are sure they are satisfactory, enter them into the form fields.

 - Proofread: Go over your work several times to be sure that it's perfect.
-Do not leave a single space blank unless the form tells you to do so.
+Don't leave a single space blank unless the form tells you to do so.
 When in doubt, or if you don't know an answer, write "N/A" to verify to the employer that you have addressed the question.

-Along with the physical application there are a few other pages that may be requested from you.
+Along with the physical application, there are a few other pages the employer may request from you.

 - Keep an extra everything: Be sure to have extra copies of your resume and cover letter available during this time as these documents are often required.
-Additionally, you may wish to draft a personal statement if necessary (not required for most jobs.)
+Additionally, you may wish to draft a personal statement if necessary.
+Though this document is not required for most jobs.

 - If you need help you can read about how to write a resume and how to write a cover letter.

-- You are also welcome to use our free resume creator and our free cover letter creator.
-If and when you get an interview you can discover some job interview help that we have available.
+- You are also welcome to use our Free Resume Creator and our Free Cover Letter Creator.
+If, and when, you get an interview, you can read over the job interview help pages that we have available.